FoundationDB/fdb-joshua/README.md

 called `joshua_test` within the top level directory.
 This file should be an executable bash script that performs whatever test you want to run.
 The test should finish with exit code 0 upon success and a non-zero exit code upon failure.
+The [FoundationDB](https://github.com/apple/foundationdb) project can automatically generate the test ensemble with `package_tests` target, i.e., `ninja package_tests`.
+The generated ensemble is located at `cmake_outputdir/packages/correctness-VERSION.tar.gz`.

 Then submit the job by running (assuming your FoundationDB cluster file is `./fdb.cluster`, otherwise use `-C path/to/cluster_file` for following commands):